Layout Parser

 Contrast the off-the-shelf OCR with the layout detection results we achieve through Layout Parser’s deep learning powered full document image analysis pipelines.
 The colors of the bounding boxes denote different types of text regions that are automatically classified by our DIA pipelines.
 Automatic classification of different meaningful text regions is required to automate the conversion of raw document scans into structured databases.

-We are currently using Layout Parser to process tens of millions of such documents
+We have used Layout Parser to process tens of millions of such documents

 Layout Parser is not just for English.
 Here’s another example, a complex historical table from Japan.

 With Layout Parser, you can train your own customized DL-based layout models.
-Because our pre-trained model zoo is currently small, right now Layout Parser is mostly useful for designing your own customized models, with the pre-trained models providing a useful starting point via transfer learning.
+The Layout Parser pre-trained models can provide a useful starting point via transfer learning.

-Layout Parser builds wrappers to call OCR engines and comes with a CNN-RNN customizable OCR model.
+Layout Parser builds wrappers to call OCR engines.

-Layout Parser provides a flexible output structure to facilitate diverse downstream analyses.
+Layout Parser also provides a flexible output structure to facilitate diverse downstream analyses.

 Layout Parser is implemented with simple APIs and can perform off-the-shelf layout analysis with four lines of Python code.